 Cookies are tiny text files that a web server places on your computer when you visit a web page.
-The file is just letters and numbers, it doesn’t run software code.
+The file is just composed of text, and it doesn’t run software code.
 When used by a website, the cookie can help make a webpage more user-friendly, for example by remembering your settings.

 Cookies live in the memory of your web browser.
 Usually, a cookie contains:

-Only the webpage that created the cookie can read it.
+Any page on the domain that created the cookie can read it.
 Cookies can be used for a wide range of reasons.